forReason/Multithreading_Library/README.md

 This library provides utilities to handle various multithreading scenarios in .NET applications.
 It contains the following classes:

-1. `OneWriteMultiRead`: This class allows an object to be read from multiple threads at the same time but only updated from one thread at a time.
-This helps to ensure data integrity when working with shared resources across multiple threads.
+1. **OneWriteMultiRead**: This class resolves performance limitations when transferring data between threads.
+The main challenge with multiple readers is that they can block the writer from updating a variable, leading to contention. `OneWriteMultiRead` allows reader threads to access the shared data with minimal performance impact while enabling an arbitrary number of threads to read the current value simultaneously.

 ```csharp
 // Example usage